Classic Pesto alla Genovese

 How do I prevent my pesto from browning?

-Although not as quickly as this simple guacamole recipe, basil pesto will also oxidize and start to brown.
+Although not as quickly as this simple guacamole recipe, all basil pesto recipes will also oxidize and start to brown.
 If you are not using the pesto immediately, cover it with plastic wrap pressed down onto the pesto.
 Topping with a thin layer of olive oil can also slow the oxidation process.
 If you really care about the color of your pesto, blanch your basil leaves and then dry them completely before adding them to the food processor.

-What’s the best way to preserve pesto?
+What’s the best way to preserve this pistachio pesto?

 If you make more pesto than you’ll eat immediately, freeze it in tupperware-type containers.
 Or you can freeze smaller amounts in ice cube trays to add to eggs or other dishes.